200ok-vc/200ok.vc/src/views/content/founders/resources.md

 title: Founders Resources
 ---

-## Community Discord for Dev Tool Founders
+## Join our Community

-We are inviting devtool founders to join the [200 OK Community Discord](https://discord.gg/bNZpPMd2F6) where you can connect with fellow founders who are building the next-generation of developer tools and platforms.
+Join the [200 OK Community Discord](https://discord.gg/bNZpPMd2F6) where you can connect with fellow founders who are building the next-generation of developer tools and platforms.

+We've also created a [200 OK Twitter Community](https://twitter.com/i/communities/1511448690577313803), so feel free to check us out over there!

 ## VCs and Angels that Invest in Dev Tools